Unique mixture of unspoilt alpine, rural & coastal scenery

 Day by day

-- We spend our first full day on foot in Ljubljana.
-The unique architecture of Jože Plečnik, active between the two world wars, places him for many as the father of Post-Modernism.
-His playful, eclectic designs are visible throughout the city including his iconic Three Bridges and Library.
+- We spend our day on foot in Ljubljana.
+The unique architecture of Jože Plečnik, active between the two world wars, makes him for many the ‘father’ of post-modernism.
+His playful, eclectic and wittily irreverent designs are visible throughout the city, including his iconic Three Bridges and National University Library.
 Our morning’s walk around the handsome old centre will also include visits to the Church of St Francis and the Cathedral of St Nicholas, a baroque feast.
-Ljubljana Castle dominates the town where our visit concludes with a group lunch in one of the city’s best restaurants, by chance situated in one of the castle’s turrets.
-In the afternoon we visit the National Museum of Slovenia, an excellent introduction to the city’s Roman period of history.
-We return to the hotel via a gentle boat trip along the river after which the evening will be free.
+Ljubljana Castle dominates the old town where our visit concludes with a group lunch in one of the city’s best restaurants - by chance situated in one of the castle’s turrets.
+In the afternoon we visit the National Museum of Slovenia, an excellent chronological introduction to the nation’s history.
+The evening will be free.

 - Today we travel northwards to Lake Bled in the shadow of the Julian Alps.
 Only in the nineteenth century did the Habsburgs fully appreciate the beauty of Bled’s scenery and the purity of its waters, transforming the lake into a grand resort.
-We begin our visit at the unlikely lakeside Villa Bled, one of many properties periodically enjoyed by Marshall Tito.
-Now a hotel, it contains murals championing his socialist vision!
-We then take the pletna gondolas across the lake to Bled’s islet to visit the Church of the Assumption.
-We end our morning at Bled Castle where, sitting high above the lake, it contains a Museum and a very good restaurant, where we shall lunch.
-We make our return to Ljubljana via the medieval village of Kamnik and the Volčji Potok Arboretum, neatly arranged around a series of formal parks.
-On our return the evening will be free.
+We begin our day just outside of Ljubljana close to the medieval village of Kamnik to visit the Volčji Potok Arboretum.
+Slovenia’s most important botanical garden is neatly arranged around a series of areas including a lake, a park and a series of formal gardens.
+After a coffee break, we continue to Lake Bled and the unlikely lakeside Villa Bled, one of many properties periodically enjoyed by the Yugoslav royal family and later Marshall Tito.
+Now a hotel, it contains murals championing Tito’s socialist vision.
+Following our group lunch on the villa’s terrace, we take a pletna gondola across the lake to Bled’s Islet to visit the Church of the Assumption.
+We make our return to Ljubljana where the evening will be free.

-- We depart on foot and continue our exploration of Ljubljana with a visit to its finest baroque building, the Ursuline Church of the Holy Trinity.
+- Our half day of activities on foot focuses on our second exploration of Ljubljana with a visit to its finest baroque building, the Ursuline Church of the Holy Trinity.
 We then walk towards Tivoli Park and the National Gallery of Slovenia where the collection brings together art from both local and itinerant artists.
-The Baroque period is well represented and there are some superb Neo-classical, Romantic and Impressionist works of art, mostly by Slovene artists benefitting from the proximity of Vienna and Munich and their Art Schools.
+The Baroque period is well represented and there are some superb Neo-classical, Romantic and Impressionist works of art, mostly by Slovene artists benefitting from the proximity of Vienna and Munich and their respective Art Schools.
 Lunch is not included and the rest of the afternoon and evening will be free.

-- We drive across the Primórska region to the south-western coastal slither of Slovenia, minutes from the borders with Italy and Croatia, where we visit the Church of the Holy Trinity at Hrastovlje.
-Romanesque in design, its fortifications were added ahead of the advancing Turks in 1581.
+- We drive across the Primórska region to the slither that is the south-western coast of Slovenia, just minutes from its borders with Italy and Croatia.
+We visit the Church of the Holy Trinity at Hrastovlje, Romanesque in design, its fortifications were added ahead of the advancing Turks in 1581.
 The joy of this small church lies within – its interior was entirely frescoed around 1490.
-We continue to the Adriatic Coast and the town of Piran where we break for lunch, not included.
-Five centuries of Venetian rule have left an indelible mark on this delightful mini Venice perched on a partially walled spur of land.
-Our walk through the town will include a visit to the panoramic, baroque Cathedral of St George where, after some free time, we return to Ljubljana and our final group dinner in one of the country’s most renowned restaurants.
+We continue to the Adriatic Coast and the town of Piran.
+Five centuries of Venetian rule have left an indelible mark on this delightful ‘mini-Venice’, perched on a partially walled spur of land.
+Our walk through the town will include a visit to the panoramic, baroque Cathedral of St George.
+After time for lunch (not included) on the sea-front and some free time, we return to Ljubljana.
+Later in the evening, our final group dinner will be in one of the country’s most renowned restaurants.

 6 nights with breakfast at the 4* Grand Hotel Union, Ljubljana